What is TMSA Student council?

 - Increased House events within school

-- Agreement that students will be involved in designing the student toilets in the new building
+- Students have been involved in designing elements of the new building

 - House Pins for every student